 These vehicles may be used on construction sites as well as on the roads to travel to and from construction sites.
 They have poor visibility and are difficult to maneuver.

 Operators who have not been properly trained may place themselves and others at serious risk of injury or death.
-When accidents involving construction trucks occur, our attorneys conduct thorough investigations to build strong cases for our clients.
+When accidents involving construction trucks occur, our construction accident attorneys conduct thorough investigations to build strong cases for our clients.

 Coal truck accidents